 Electronic Communications.
-If you provide us with an email address, we can take this as permission to communicate with you by email, send documents for review by email, and ask for electronic signatures via Docusign to expedite transactions and reduce paper usage.
+If you provide us with an email address, we take this as permission to communicate with you by email, send documents for review by email, and ask for electronic signatures via Docusign to expedite transactions and reduce paper usage.
 DocuSign is lawful and admissible in court.
-Email is said to be as secure as a telephone call, but not as secure as a letter sent by U.S. mail or private commercial delivery service.
-We can communicate legal advice and other sensitive information by USPS or private delivery service or encrypt email messages and attached documents, if requested.
+We can communicate legal advice and other sensitive information by encrypted emails using Virtru, or by USPS or private delivery service.

 Fees and Costs.
-Legal fees and reimbursable costs (see below) are usually billed monthly.
+Legal fees and reimbursable costs (see below) are generally billed after the end of each month.
 Deposits, if applicable, are exhausted first.
-We reserve the right to stop working on this matter if any bill is not paid within 30 days.
+We reserve the right to stop working on your matter if any bill is not paid within 30 days.

-Our firm does not generally charge clients for the expenses of ordinary postage, local or long distance telephone calls or faxes to the U.S. and Canada, copies made in our office, or for the time our staff spends on routine clerical tasks.
+Our firm does not generally charge clients for the expenses of ordinary postage, local or long distance telephone calls or faxes to the U.S. and Canada, copies made in our office.
 All of these “internal costs” are built into the hourly fees.
 The cost of mileage may be charged, at the applicable Federal mileage reimbursement rate, depending on the circumstances.
 You will be required to reimburse the law firm for any out of pocket disbursements made on your behalf, such as UPS, Federal Express or other private delivery services, copies made by an outside contractor, recording or filing fees and fees for copies of documents purchased from the Register of Deeds, Register of Probate or Secretary of State, excess postage (over $1 per item) and similar “out-of-pocket” expenses.
 In the event an appraisal of real estate or other property is necessary, you will be responsible for the cost.

-The fee for this engagement includes only legal work described in the letter to which this Addendum is attached.
-Our firm provides a variety of legal services related to trusts, wills, estate planning, probate, elder law, estate and gift tax planning, charitable giving, business and real estate planning, business succession planning, corporate entities, asset protection, and wealth preservation.
-We also provide fiduciary services.
+If a set or estimated fee was provided to you, it includes only legal work described in the letter to which this Addendum is attached.
 If you ask our firm to do any legal work not specifically described in the engagement letter, whether that involves research, services or advice about other matters, or drafting additional documents (or making future changes to documents prepared for you as part of this engagement), we can charge for the time it takes to complete the additional work.
 No such additional work is included in any estimate of time or fees noted in the Engagement Letter to which this Addendum is attached.